JuliaKramek/flights-elt-medallion-pipeline/README.md

 # flights-elt-medallion-pipeline

-ELT pipeline implementing the Medallion Architecture (Bronze, Silver, Gold) to process airline transaction data and identify the most frequently used airlines based on transaction counts.
+ELT pipeline implementing Medallion Architecture (Bronze, Silver, Gold) to process airline transaction data and identify the most frequently used airlines based on transaction counts.
 The pipeline is orchestrated using a Python entrypoint and declarative SQL transformations.

 ---

-## Project Overview
+# Project Overview

 This project implements an ELT pipeline using the Medallion Architecture (Bronze, Silver, Gold) to process and analyze airline ticketing data.